ulrikah/imani/readme.md

-This script takes the average pixel color of images in the input and produces the result as a .png output.
+The script `avg_pixel.py` takes the average pixel color of images in the input and produces the result as a .png output.

-TODO:
-- write a set up guide
-- parse command line args
-- try to incorporate the microsoft celeb [dataset](https://github.com/JinRC/C-MS-Celeb/)

-pip-packages I've been using:

-- imageio
-- numpy
-- pathlib
-- face_recognition (which requires dlib)

 I have been using this dataset [http://people.eecs.berkeley.edu/~shiry/projects/yearbooks/yearbooks.html](http://people.eecs.berkeley.edu/~shiry/projects/yearbooks/yearbooks.html) when developing.